grafana/grafana-app-sdk/docs/tutorials/issue-tracker/04-boilerplate.md

 ## Go Code & Dockerfile from operator component

+### `pkg/app`

+This is the code for the app itself.
+The app (business logic) and the way it is run (an operator) are treated as separate concepts by the grafana-app-sdk to allow you to run the same app multiple ways based on your needs.
+`pkg/app/app.go` contains two exported methods: `Provider` and `New`. `New` creates a new grafana-app-sdk `app.App`-implementing instance (in our case, we use `simple.App` for this), and `Provider` returns a new `app.Provider` which packs in your manifest, app-specific config, and the ability to call `New`.
+`app.Provider` is what is used by runners such as the operator runner we created with `component add operator`.

 ### `cmd/operator`

-Here the most important boilerplate is our `main.go` and our `Dockerfile`.
-The `Dockerfile` builds the go files in `cmd/operator` and then creates an alpine docker image that runs the built binary. `main.go` is the entrypoint for our binary, and does a few things:
+Here is where the `main` code to run the operator lives, and the docker file to package it as an image for deployment.
+`cmd/operator/main.go` has a straightforward `main` function that:
-1. Loads the kube config, assuming that it's running in the cluster that it will work with
+1. Loads the kube config, assuming that it's running in the cluster that it will work with.
-2. Creates a `operator.OpinionatedWatcher` to wrap the generated watcher in `pkg/watchers`.
-The `OpinionatedWatcher` adds logic for understanding state between operator restarts, and dropping events which don't change the resource's spec.
-3. Creates an informer that listens for events for the Issue resource kind.
-Both the informer and watcher are added to an InformerController, which forwards the informer's events to the watcher, and handles watcher failures with retries.
-4. Adds the controller to an operator, and starts it, listening for OS signals to halt the operator on a SIGTERM or SIGINT
+2. Creates the operator runner
+3. Runs the operator runner using the `Provider` we generated in the `app` package, stopping on SIGTERM or SIGINT

 ### `pkg/watchers`